-The Renal Association International Committee was formed in 2004 with the goal of encouraging RA members to contribute to developing nephrology in medium and low income countries through education, training and research.
-We work in close partnership with the International Society of Nephrology to further these aims.
+The Renal Association International Committee was formed in 2004, by Meguid El-Nahas and others, with the main goal of encouraging RA members to contribute to developing kidney services, infrastructure, and expertise in medium and low income countries through education, training, mentorship and research.
+We work in close partnership with the International Society of Nephrology (ISN - http://www.theisn.org/) to further these aims.

 Specific Aims of the International Committee

-- Generate more dynamic and creative links between UK renal units and those in the developing countries.
+- To "make a real difference" (in both directions) by generating more dynamic and creative links between UK renal units and those in the developing countries.

 Raising the Profile

 This is one of the current priorities of the Renal Association.
 A number of important initiatives are sponsored by the International Society of Nephrology (ISN) and its Commission for the Global Advancement of Nephrology (COMGAN).
 These include:

 The Sister Renal Center (SRC) Program is chaired by Dr Paul Harden (from Oxford).
 The scheme encourages the pairing of "sister centres" between Supporting Centres/SC (eg in the UK) and Emerging Centres/EC (eg in the developing world).
 The SRC program has 3 levels, from C to A, according to the duration of the sorority, and also the level of activities and achievement.
 The benefits increase from C to A with support provided by ISN for fellowships, senior scholarships, hand-on training of paramedics and organisation of meetings between the two centres.
 The ISN also provide travel grants for members of the EC to attend the World Congress of Nephrology, Nexus meetings and the American Society of Nephrology.
 Other material support includes subscriptions to Kidney International, Nature Clinical Practice Nephrology and the online ISN educational Gateway, leading textbooks in Nephrology and Internal Medicine and educational CDs.